-Alex brings more than 15 years of organizing, training and advocacy experience in faith-based and social justice settings.
-He received a Masters degree in Social Justice and Community Development from Loyola University, Chicago.
-His experience includes service with the Jesuit Volunteer Corps, living in a Catholic Worker community, serving as Director of Organizing for the Community Renewal Society, the National Organizing Director for Jobs to Move America, Campaign Manager for the Responsible Budget Coalition, and Associate Director of Tennessee Coalition to Abolish State Killing.
-He currently serves as the International Lead Organizer for the American Federation of Musicians.
+Alex brings more than 15 years of organizing, training and advocacy experience in faith-based, labor, and social justice settings.
+He received a Master's degree in Social Justice and Community Development from Loyola University, Chicago.
+His experience includes service with the Jesuit Volunteer Corps, living in a Catholic Worker community, serving as Director of Organizing for the Community Renewal Society, the National Organizing Director for Jobs to Move America, Campaign Manager for the Responsible Budget Coalition, American Federation of Musicians and Associate Director of Tennessee Coalition to Abolish State Killing.
+He currently serves as the Campaign Coordinator for SEIU 32BJ and the Coalition for Affordable Hospitals.
 He lives with his family in New York City.

 Alex Tindal Wiesendanger was born and raised in Harlem and the Bronx in

 New York City, and witnessed firsthand the racial and economic injustice

 endemic to low-income communities and communities of color.

 Alex spent two years as the Associate Director of the Tennessee Coalition to Abolish State Killing (TCASK), now Tennesseans for Alternatives to the Death Penalty.
 As TCASK’s lead organizer, Alex led a grassroots movement that succeeded in passing Tennessee’s first anti-death penalty legislation of the modern era.